Effects: More extreme weather

 - Black carbon & ash on snow

-- Seasons are changing
+- Seasons changing

 - How we know about past climates: proxy data